Privacy Notice

 We will only use your personal data when the law allows us to.
 Other than as stated above, we may use your personal data for one or more of the following purposes:

- To respond to your enquiries when you submit them to us via our Website.
+• To respond to your enquiries when you submit them to us via our Website or otherwise contact us.

- To send you marketing and promotional communications about Celebration Day, if this is in accordance with your marketing preferences.
-You can opt out of receiving communications by contacting us or clicking the unsubscribe button at the bottom of communications you receive from us.
+• To manage and administer your subscription to receive updates about Celebration Day, including sending you marketing and promotional communications where this is in accordance with your preferences.
+You can opt out of receiving communications at any time by contacting us or clicking the unsubscribe link included in our emails.

- To identify usage trends and better understand how our Website is being used so we can improve them.
+• To identify usage trends and better understand how our Website is being used so we can improve it.

 The lawful grounds on which we collect and process your personal data

-Consent.
-We may process your personal data if you have given us permission (i.e. consent) to use your personal information for a specific purpose, such as to allow us to send you updates on news, events and ways to get involved in Celebration Day.
-You can withdraw your consent at any time by contacting us or by following the instructions in our emails.
+• Consent.
+We may process your personal data where you have given us your permission (i.e. consent) for example to send you updates about Celebration Day or where you agree to the use of non-essential cookies.
+You may withdraw your consent at any time by contacting us, following the unsubscribe instructions in our emails, or updating your cookie preferences.

-Legitimate Interests.
-We may process your personal data when it is necessary to achieve our legitimate business interests (or those of a third party, such as our charity partners) and those interests do not outweigh your interests and fundamental rights.
+• Legitimate Interests.
+We may process your personal data where it is necessary for our legitimate interests in operating, maintaining and promoting the Website and the Celebration Day campaign, and where those interests do not override your interests and fundamental rights.

 Disclosures of your personal data

- Third-party vendors, payment processors, service providers, contractors, or agents who perform services for us or on our behalf and require access to such information to do that work, as we may update from time to time.
+• Third-party vendors, service providers, contractors, or agents who perform services for us or on our behalf and require access to such information to do that work.

 Where we engage third-party organisations (other than in compliance with legal obligations and the authorities) to process personal data on our behalf, we will make sure they act only in accordance with our instructions and that adequate safeguards including contracts are in place to protect your personal data.